run-ai/docs/docs/admin/integration/kubevirt.md

 * Identify all GPU cards we want to dedicate to be used by VMs.
 * Map GPU cards for KubeVirt to pick up (called _assigning host devices to a virtual machine_).

-Instructions for identifying GPU cards are operating-system specific.
+Instructions for identifying GPU cards are operating-system-specific.
 For Ubuntu 20.04 run:

 ``` bash
 lspci -nnk -d 10de: